AhmedHamada101/Scraping-Project/README.md

 # Scraping-Project
-### In this script, we collect information about machine learning engineer jobs from the wuzzuf website, using the Python BeautifulSoup library.
+### In this project, we collect information about machine learning engineer jobs from the wuzzuf website, using the Python BeautifulSoup library.